Creating Magickal Entities: A Complete Guide to Entity Creation, by David Michael Cunningham, with contributions by Taylor Ellwood & Amanda R. Wagener

-While Creating Magickal Entities assumes the reader knows little about magickal entities, it is not designed to be an ‘intro to magick’ type book.
+While Creating Magickal Entities assumes the reader knows little about magickal entities, it is not designed to be a beginner book.
 It offers little introduction to general magickal theory or technique; the authors expect the reader to know a thing or two about what they’re doing beforehand – and it is highly appreciated.

-A created entity is noted as being an extension of a thought-form, which is described as ‘a symbol that represents a concept or thought for the person…It is entirely in the realm of concept until the person makes the thought-form manifest into reality’.1 A created entity is defined as being a ‘vital principle held to give life to an immaterial essence, which has been created to have a self-contained and distinct existence with a conceptual reality, by the deliberate effort to personifying segregated thoughts and emotions’ (pg.
-9).
+A created entity is noted as being an extension of a thought-form, which is described as “a symbol that represents a concept or thought for the person…It is entirely in the realm of concept until the person makes the thought-form manifest into reality.”
+A created entity is defined as being a “vital principle held to give life to an immaterial essence, which has been created to have a self-contained and distinct existence with a conceptual reality, by the deliberate effort to personifying segregated thoughts and emotions.”

-The basic methodology authors lay out for entity creation details that by ‘taking specific thoughts and emotions and identifying them with things like names, symbolic attributes, etc., we are better able to work with them in a conscious manner.’
+The methodology authors lay out for entity creation details that by “taking specific thoughts and emotions and identifying them with things like names, symbolic attributes, etc., we are better able to work with them in a conscious manner.”
 Advising that it is ‘very important that we wisely chose our thoughts and the way we understand them.
-If we do not understand our thoughts and emotions and try to use them for our own benefit, the results can, and more often than not, will be counterproductive’.2
+If we do not understand our thoughts and emotions and try to use them for our own benefit, the results can, and more often than not, will be counter-productive.

-Beliefs common to chaos magickians such as ‘the important thing is to use whatever feels right to you, and works best for you’3 are frequently stated, though there is no formal mention of chaos magick by name.
+Beliefs common to chaos magickians such as “the important thing is to use whatever feels right to you, and works best for you” are frequently stated, though there is no formal mention of chaos magick by name.
 Despite the subject of the book.
 Creating Magickal Entities does not use the chaos magick terminology.
-The words ‘servitor’ and ‘sigil’ are curiously absent from this work, words like ‘entity’ and ‘programming symbol’ are employed instead.
-While not ‘bad’, it is curious that the have authors avoided these terms.
+Common chaote terms such as “servitor” and “sigil” are curiously absent from this work, words like “entity” and “programming symbol” are employed instead.
+While not bad, it is curious that the have authors have gone out of their way to avoid these terms.
 Perhaps it is due to the negative connotation that chaos magick has, and the desire to appeal to a broader audience?

 Several practical examples are given in the appendices, using various methods employed by the authors are likely to make for excellent reference for the novice entity creator.